YSU-CSIS-SE/csci-5802-tooldemo-flamegraphs/UseCases.md

 	* Different tool for each language so far
 4. View the results.
 	* Were your assumptions correct?
 Or are you spending most of your time constructing objects that could be static resources?
 	* Also compare different operations.
 For example, do you spend more time looking up an address than finding a route there?
-Also, do you spend more time constructing an object than you do using it (especially true of library generated objects?
+Also, do you spend more time constructing an object than you do using it (especially true of library generated objects)?

 ## Reading Flame Graphs